-The Longevity Bulletin is published twice a year and it presents and explains actuarial perspectives on themes emerging from, or impacting, population longevity, as well as looking beyond the actuarial world for statistics, research and the latest thinking on related subjects.
-Each publication provides general and technical perspectives to best address relevant longevity topics, as well as serving to provoke thought and further discussion.
+Each issue of the Longevity Bulletin presents and explains actuarial perspectives on themes emerging from, or impacting, population longevity, as well as looking beyond the actuarial world for statistics, research and the latest thinking on related subjects.
+In doing so, it aims to provide general and technical perspectives to best address relevant longevity topics, as well as serving to provoke thought and further discussion.

 For more information about the Longevity Bulletin or to subscribe please contact the Research and Knowledge Team.